siketyan/gotask/README.md

 ### Running a Task synchronously

-A task is the basically a closure, so you can run it by just calling `Do` receiver function.
+A task is basically a closure, so you can run it by just calling `Do` receiver function.
 Running synchronously means the run blocks the current thread.

 ```go